michcao/media_analyses/Lorde/README.md

 # Introduction: Lorde's Happy-Sadness

 In 2018, I was obsessed with [Lorde](https://en.wikipedia.org/wiki/Lorde).
 I liked her breakout hit [Royals](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiFlu7h2Z7vAhWkm-AKHZ7DCzMQyCkwAHoECAYQAw&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DLFasFq4GJYM&usg=AOvVaw2qGWPnUmXVOH0jOXSZrhEk) well enough but couldn't get enough of her second album, [Melodrama](https://www.youtube.com/watch?v=zJuygTp7ydE&list=PLvm6B0LWgqu9pWrYmmC-6ETs7yDcfHyl9).
 She was with me on runs, on drives, in the shower, and before bed.
 Her music made me feel  electric and reflective all at once.
-And in that year alone, I listened to 93 hours of the albums, Pure Heroine and Melodrama.
+And in that year alone, I listened to 93 hours of the albums, _Pure Heroine_ and _Melodrama_.

 ![](img/IMG_56D95BEC7594-1.jpeg)

-To this day, one of my most-played songs of all time is the Homemade Dynamite remix with Post Malone, Khalid, and SZA.
+To this day, one of my most-played songs of all time is the "Homemade Dynamite" remix with Post Malone, Khalid, and SZA.
 On one night out, I even made a rideshare driver put it on repeat for 30 minutes.
-Among her other songs, I also really love Supercut, Green Light, Buzzcut Season, and Perfect Places.
+Among her other songs, I also really love "Supercut," "Green Light," "Buzzcut Season," and "Perfect Places."

 In thinking about why I like what I like and what it is about Lorde's music that connects with me, I realized that I didn't even know the answer to a basic question: is her music happy or sad?
 This [NPR article](https://www.npr.org/2018/08/31/638897130/lorde-is-the-21st-centurys-author-of-adolescent-evolution) describes her as minimalistic and dark pop, while this [Reddit thread](https://www.reddit.com/r/lorde/comments/gojch3/happy_songs/) decides her music is "happy sad, kind of like nostalgia."
 Was I drawn to her happy-sadness, nostalgia, or some other emotion I couldn't identify?